NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 ## Reaction Input Parameters

-The PRISM project supports two main types of reactions.
-The first is reactions which have cross sections or reaction rates tabulated in files.
-The second is reactions which have an analytic expression for their cross section or reaction rate.

 | Parameter | Description | Data Type | Required? | Default Value |
 | - | - | - | - | - |
 | reaction | The expression of the reaction see, [reaction_parsing.md] for the expected form |  string | always | N/A |